VardanBabayan/ZodiacX/README.md

 Target Users:
-ZodiacX will be used by the people who are interested in astronomy or by the people who are just looking for fun.
+ZodiacX will be used by the people who are interested in astronomy/astrology or by the people who are just looking for fun.

 User Problems Solved: